SofiaDiCapua/SofiaDiCapua.github.io/_posts/Bladder_Cancer_Annotation_Xenium.md

 # Comparison of Cell Type Annotation methods in Muscle invasive Bladder cancer
-> *This post consists on the most important part of my master's thesis*
+> *This post consists on a part of my master's thesis, which is still on going so please be patient*

 ---
 ## 1. What is Xenium?